 Firstly, when I’m using the tool to flag up sources that I have extracted information from (so that I can make sure that I’ve cited them correctly), I can exclude sources that I don’t want to use.

 This is handy if there are papers published on multiple platforms since I can use the ones which are considered to be high-quality sources and ignore the lower quality/scraped journals.
 I can also ignore secondary sources, Wikipedia, and question and answer sites which aren’t considered trustworthy.

 Secondly, it’s handy being able to submit multiple papers at once.
 Additionally, Quetext allows you to scan documents with up to 25,000 words.

 25,000-word count limit is more than generous enough for me!
 It’s also handy being able to upload a document instead of needing to copy-paste and to be able to download reports with automatic citings and comments.

 Thirdly, I’ve noticed that I have a habit of using common turns of phrase far too much.
 While that isn’t exactly the same as plagiarism, and even the pickiest of editors has never accused me of copying for starting a post with “Training for a triathlon can be intimidating” or “Training for a martial arts tournament can be intimidating,” those phrases are something that they frequently edit out.

 I must confess, they’re lazy and they aren’t a hallmark of good writing.
 Having access to my own convenient plagiarism checker has helped me to identify when I use lazy phrases like that, and I can save the reports and come back to my work a day or so later and try to reword those sections.

-Fourthly, Over time, I have become a much more confident and creative writer because I’ve had my bad habits pointed out to me by an impartial machine.
+Fourthly, Over time, I have become much more confident and creative writing because I’ve had my bad habits pointed out to me by an impartial machine.

 Quetext offers two pricing plans or better to say subscription plans.